sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 ### 4.9.7.CRL Issuance Frequency

 Sectigo publishes CRLs to allow relying parties to verify a digital signature made using a Sectigo issued digital Certificate.
 Each CRL contains entries for all revoked un-expired Certificates issued.
+All CRLs are available via a publicly-accessible HTTP URL.

 **For the status of Subscriber Certificates:**

-Sectigo issues a new CRL at least once every seven (7) days, and the value of the nextUpdate field MUST NOT be more than ten (10) days beyond the value of the thisUpdate field.
+Sectigo issues a new CRL at least
+(i)	once every 7 days (all of our certificates include an OCSP pointer), (ii)	within 24 hours after revoking a Certificate.

 Sectigo includes a monotonically increasing sequence number for each CRL issued.

-**For the status of Subordinate CA Certificates:**
+**For the status of CA Certificates:**

 Sectigo updates and reissues CRLs at least

    1. Once every twelve (12) months and
-   2. Within 24 hours after revoking a Subordinate CA Certificate, and the value of the nextUpdate field MUST NOT be more than twelve months beyond the value of the thisUpdate field.
+   2. Within 24 hours after revoking a CA Certificate.

+Sectigo will continue issuing CRLs until one of the following is true:
+- all Subordinate CA Certificates containing the same Subject Public Key are expired or revoked; or
+- the corresponding Subordinate CA Private Key is destroyed.

 Under special circumstances, Sectigo MAY publish new CRLs prior to the expiry of the current CRL.
 All expired CRLs are archived (as described in section 3.4 of this CPS) for a period of 7 years or longer if applicable.

 ### 4.9.8.Maximum Latency for CRLs

-The maximum latency for CRLs means the maximum time between the generation of CRLs and posting of the CRLs to the repository (i.e., the maximum amount of processing- and communication-related delays in posting CRLs to the repository after the CRLs are generated).
+The maximum latency for CRLs means the maximum time between the generation of CRLs and posting of the CRLs to the repository (i.e., the maximum number of processing- and communication-related delays in posting CRLs to the repository after the CRLs are generated).
 Sectigo does not employ a maximum latency for CRLs.
 Generally, however, CRLs are published within 1 hour.

 ### 4.9.9.On-Line Revocation/Status Checking Availability

-In addition, Sectigo's systems are configured to generate and serve OCSP responses.
+In addition, Sectigo's Certificate Systems are configured to generate and serve OCSP responses.
 This provides real-time information regarding the validity of the Certificate making the revocation information immediately available through the OCSP protocol.
-CRLs and OSCP are available 24/7 to anyone.
+CRLs and OCSP are available 24/7 to anyone.

 OCSP responses conform to RFC6960 and/or RFC5019.

 ### 4.9.10.On-Line Revocation Checking Requirements

 OCSP responders operated by Sectigo SHALL support the HTTP GET method, as described in RFC 6960 and/or RFC 5019.
+Sectigo MAY process the Nonce extension (`1.3.6.1.5.5.7.48.1.2`) in accordance with RFC 8954.

 Sectigo's OCSP responses are either: